 - Installing a new site for a new hierarchy

-- Installing Configuration Manager client
+- Installing Configuration Manager clients

-- Installing Configuration Manager administrative console
+- Installing Configuration Manager consoles